 Another benefit of professional advice is a greater likelihood of being retirement-ready.
 Survey findings suggest that working with a financial advisor can help boost retirement savings levels: Seven out of ten participants (70%) who work with a financial advisor say they’re on-track or ahead of schedule with their savings for retirement, versus the four in ten (41%) that don’t seek professional help.
 Looking at it another way, more than half (55%) of respondents who are saving for retirement through an employer-sponsored plan but aren’t working with a financial advisor feel that they’re behind or far behind schedule.

 Financial advisors can add value in areas that go well beyond saving for retirement.
 When plan participants were asked what might help alleviate their financial concerns, they listed a number of activities that could help.
 While saving enough for retirement topped the list, getting help establishing a regular budget, paying off debt, and reducing their mortgage were all common responses.
 These are all areas where a financial professional can help.

 To be sure, there’s no one-size-fits-all solution when it comes to managing one’s finances and saving for retirement.
 Yet these research findings suggest that plan participants may find the best results—and feel better while they’re doing it—by augmenting their own research with the help of a financial advisor.

-The 2019 John Hancock Financial Stress survey—the 6th annual report—will be publishing its findings in the final quarter of the year.
-Employers and financial advisors can review the results when it comes out to learn more about how retirement savers are approaching life’s biggest financial challenge.
+The 2019 John Hancock Financial Stress survey—the 6th annual report—published its findings in the final quarter of the year.
+Employers and financial advisors can review the results to learn more about how retirement savers are approaching life’s biggest financial challenge.